 From Understanding the Americans with Disabilities Act, 3rd edition, Chapter 1

 Editor's Note: Because we believe that this recently updated chapter of a forthcoming book could be very important to you, we have opted to include the entire first chapter in a two-part format.
-You can find Part 1 of Chapter 1 in the August issue.
+Look for Part 2 of Chapter 1 in September.

 - Learn how to more fully understand the Americans with Disabilities Act